katenuss/ps_211/lecture_exam3_review.md

 ## Five steps to compute the standard error:
 1. Compute each sample's variance (s²).
 2. Compute the pooled variance (s²pooled).
 3. Convert the pooled variance from the squared standard deviation (SD²) to the squared standard error (SE²).
+Remember the squared SD IS the pooled variance.
 4. Add the two squared standard errors together to get the variance of the difference between means (SE²difference).
 5. Take the square root of the variance of the difference to get the standard error of the difference between means (SEdifference).

 ---
 layout: top-title